Anastassija/TyMoRe/README.md

 TyMoRe
 ======

-Monadic framework for type based refactorings
+This repository contains sources of the monadic framework for type based refactorings which is a joint work with Jurgen Vinju.
+To be committed soon...